 When you decide to take up a rental, the realtor gives you a tour of the whole place and shows you the exact condition of the home.
 At the end of the lease, the real estate agent will expect to see the house in a similar condition.

-Failure to properly maintain your rental home can lead to monetary loss.
+Failure to properly maintain your rental home or organise an end of lease clean can lead to monetary loss.
 Normally it would mean forfeiting your bond.
 Agents will deduct from your bond in order to pay for services such as lawn care, yard maintenance and cleaning - especially carpets, windows and kitchen fittings.

 Leaving your rental property in the same - or even better - condition will get you a good reference and make is easier to secure your next property.
 It's a good idea to have a checklist of things you will need to do before you vacate and also have the contact details of the rental bond board in case their are any disputes.

 Domain recently reported that nearly half of the rental market don’t get their bond back.
 Each state will have its own rental bond guidelines and you should know the terms of that bond agreement.

 Bonds held by the Rental Bond Board at the end of June 2015.